dimitri-yatsenko/datajoint-book/book/02-concepts/01-relational.md

 1. Extend the `Clinic-Species` relation to a higher order, e.g. a ternary relation.

   **One possible soluton**:
   Add another domain for the treatments that clinics offer for each species.
   This will form a ternary relation `Clinic-Species-Treatment`.
-	Now think of another example.
+  Now think of yet another way to extend the relation to a higher order.

 2. Imagine that you have two binary relations: `Clinic-Species` and `Species-Treatment`.
 How can these two binary relations be joined into a ternary relation: `Clinic-Species-Treatment`?
 What would the rules be for forming this result?
-What will be the cardinality (number of elements) of the result?
+What will be the cardinality (number of tuples) of the result?

 3. Imagine that we decide to remove the domain `Species` from the relation `Clinic-Species-Treatment`, producing a new binary relation `Clinic-Treatment`.
 How will the number of tuples be affected?
 What will be the
 What would be the rules for this operation?